Working Families - Moms Who Pray

 Every advertisement you see shows you these thin, rich, happy, shiny people.
 Department stores pin the latest fashions on impossibly skinny mannequins who stare past you as if you aren't even there.
 It's pretty bad when you feel judged by molded plastic.
 Then, of course, there are the real-live supermodels who weigh in on everything from child-rearing to global warming and always look like they just stepped out of the salon.

-But you moms are on trial in other ways.
-It is easier to get a divorce today than it is to get a gun permit.
-And there may be good reasons for that.
-But the easy divorce puts every marriage on edge.
+Our mom’s are on trial in so many more ways than just the their appearance.
+It is easier to get a divorce today than it is to get a gun permit, which might not be a bad idea.
+The invention of the quick divorce had put every marriage on edge.
 Daily news reports of the violence and dangers your kids face present another kind of trial.
 Some of you are awaiting a diagnosis from a doctor.
 You're on trial physically.
 Some of you are on trial economically.
 Will your company still want you next week?
 Will there even be a company to work for?
 You're on trial trying to balance your duties as wife, mom and employee.

-Right now, Susan Adams and Brenda Lenard are both running for Congress.
-They live in different states and one is a Democrat and one is a Republican.
-Both women have a desire to serve their country, both women want to be involved in the process, and both women are under fire because they are single moms.
+Right now, Katie Wilson and Allison Galbraith are running for Congress.
+They live in different states, but both women have a desire to serve their country, both women want to be involved in the process, and both women are under fire because they are single moms.
 Their dedication to their children is being questioned by their opponents.
 On a smaller but more personal scale, every working mother in this room faces that same trial.

 Moms, you are like the woman in the story; limited resources, children in danger, trial on every hand.
 With all the competing demands for your time, your energy, and your passion, what is the role of the mom in the family that works?
 Obviously, there are many rolls you must fill.
 But being a size four or a successful entrepreneur isn't one of them.
 I think this old story helps to focus the job description a bit.